Marcinszopik/My-Portfolio/README.md

 * _Bootstrap_

 ### Support and Contact Detals
 _With any questions feel free to contact me .
-My contact information is listed at the bottom of the main page at hth
+My contact information is listed at the bottom of the main page at https://marcinszopik.github.io/My-Portfolio/

 ### License
 _The content of this site is licensed under MIT._